valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ORDER BY
   1;
 ```

-Harvard cite
-For optimum health and function, the average adult should get seven to nine hours of sleep every night.
-But more than 60% of women regularly fall short of that goal.
-This may be due to insomnia or another underlying condition that may require medical attention.
+I am interested in finding and classifying users based on their daily sleep time.
+According to [Harvard Medical School](https://www.health.harvard.edu/womens-health/women-and-sleep-one-simple-step-to-a-longer-healthier-life) Average adults should get seven to nine hours of sleep every night for optimum health and function; however, 60% of women regularly fall short of that goal.
+They state that this could be caused do to insomnia or another underlying condition that may require medical attention.

-classify users by daily average hours of sleep
+The following SQL query will help me do that.

 ```SQL
 -- Query to find if users meet recommended sleep time